 - A great number of tools that can help in everyday development – CMS, chats, spreadsheets, form validation and other libraries;

 - Larger community that can provide support for free or on a commercial basis.

-Criteria of choosing a node js open-source project to contribute to
+Criteria for choosing a Node.js open-source project to contribute to

 Number of Github stars and npm downloads

 This is the most valuable criteria (joking!).
 Obviously, just because the repo is popular/widely used, it doesn’t necessarily mean it will be useful to contribute.
 Still a good sign, though.